 Last but not least, companies who utilize ABM strategies find it easier to retain and expand their existing client relationships.
 Why is this the case?
 As we mentioned previously, ABM involves putting the customer at the forefront.
-Since ABM marketers focus on building a relationship with their customer, and personalizing the offer to serve the customer’s needs better, this sets the stage for a closer working relationship and higher retention rates moving forward.
+Since ABM marketers focus on building a relationship with their customer and personalizing the offer to serve the customer’s needs better, this sets the stage for a closer working relationship and higher retention rates moving forward.

 Remember: acquiring a new customer costs five times more than retaining an existing customer, and simply focusing on generating new customers isn’t a sustainable strategy for the long-run.
-That’s why it’s important to build relationships with customers (using ABM strategies!), and keep them around for the long run.
+That’s why it’s important to build relationships with customers (using ABM strategies!) and keep them around for the long run.

-ROI of Account Based Marketing
+ROI of Account-Based Marketing

 If you’re wondering why ABM is so popular, it’s because this approach is proven to generate positive ROI.

 First and foremost, B2B customers who perceive supplier or vendor content to be tailored to their specific needs are, on average, 40% more willing to buy from that vendor.
-On an intuitive level, this makes sense — buyers would naturally want to purchase from a vendor or company which puts more effort into serving them and understanding their needs.
+On an intuitive level, this makes sense — buyers would naturally want to purchase from a vendor or company that puts more effort into serving them and understanding their needs.

-The numbers check out on the other side too, with 80% of marketers who measure ROI saying that ABM initiatives outperform other marketing strategies and investments.
+The numbers check out on the other side, too, with 80% of marketers who measure ROI saying that ABM initiatives outperform other marketing strategies and investments.
 On top of that, 60% of marketers who have used ABM for at least a year report a revenue increase of at least 10%, and 19% of these marketers report a revenue increase of 30% or greater.

-In essence, ABM is all about being selective, and focusing your efforts on the high-potential, high Customer Lifetime Value (CLV) customers.
-Going for quality, not quantity will pay off in leaps and bounds: companies who utilize ABM approaches tend to increase their average contract value by 35% to 40%.
+In essence, ABM is all about being selective and focusing your efforts on the high-potential, high Customer Lifetime Value (CLV) customers.
+Going for quality, not quantity, will pay off in leaps and bounds: companies who utilize ABM approaches tend to increase their average contract value by 35% to 40%.

 Which businesses should use Account Based Marketing?